Line 412 - Investment tax credit

 Certain renounced Canadian exploration expenses, qualify for the ITC.
 You can claim this credit if you received Form T101, Statement of Resource Expenses, or a T5013 slip, Statement of Partnership Income, with an amount in box 194.
 See Form T2038(IND), Investment Tax Credit (Individuals) for more information.

 How to claim

-For the current year, complete part A of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.
+For the current year, complete the appropriate parts of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.

 You can carry back the credit you earn for up to three years and use it to reduce your federal tax.
 To do this, complete Part E of form T2038(IND).

 You can carry forward for up to 20 years credits earned in tax years that end after 1997 for up to 20 years.
 To do this, submit form T2038(IND) with your tax return.